-Banashankari Temple, said to be built by the Chalukyas of Kalyan in 7th century, is located in proximity of Badami.
-As per the Skanda Purana and Padma Purana, the main deity of the temple, who killed a demon named Durgamasura at Banashankari, is an incarnation of Devi Parvati, the Kuladevi of the Chalukyas.
+Banashankari Temple, said to be built by the Chalukyas of Kalyan in the 7th century, is located in proximity of Badami.
+As per the Skanda Purana and Padma Purana, the main deity of the temple, who killed a demon named Durgamasur at Banashankari, is an incarnation of Devi Parvati, the kuladevi of the Chalukyas.
 In Banashankari Temple, the idol of the goddess carved out of a black stone is seen seated on a lion with the demon crushed under her foot.
-The Devi can be seen carrying trishul, ghanta, kamaalpatra, damaruga, khadg-kheta and Veda scripts in her eight hands.
+The devi can be seen carrying a trishul, a ghanta, a kamaalpatra, a damaruga, a khadg-kheta and Veda scripts in her eight hands.

-Though originally constructed in the 7th century, Banashankari Temple was rebuilt in 17th century by Parsuram Agale, the chieftain of a Maratha clan.
+Though originally constructed in the 7th century, Banashankari Temple was rebuilt in the 17th century by Parsuram Agale, the chieftain of a Maratha clan.
 The ancient temple showcases the architecture of Dravidian style.
-It is suggested that tourists should visit this temple during the months of January and February, when locals arrange festival of the temple car as the Pushya Mass.
-Located in Tilakaaranya Forest, this temple derives its name from two words, Ban and Shankari.
-The former word means forest, while the latter denotes to the Lord Shiva lover, a reference to Devi Parvati.
+It is suggested that tourists should visit this temple during the months of January and February, when locals arrange the festival of the temple car as the Pushya Mass.
+Located in Tilak Aranya Forest, this temple derives its name from two words, Ban and Shankari.
+The former word means “forest”, while the latter denotes to the Lord Shiva lover, a reference to Devi Parvati.